laxmankrishnamurti/Backend/Web Socket/Practice/project/description.md

 export default App;
 ```

+    - Make components and make UI for the project
+    - Send player info and it's corresponding data

 - Server
   - Set-up the basic configuration for making a socket connection
   - Whitelist the Domain name